SALCOMBE RIB CLUB FAQs

 EVERY RIB IS DIFFERENT, WILL YOU WALK US THROUGH THE BOATS?

 Absolutely.
-We’ll be delighted to welcome you on board and experience first hand the amazing possibilities available to you as a Salcombe RIB Club member.
-When you join, one of our first priorities is an onboard introductory session.
+We’ll be delighted to welcome you on board and experience first hand the amazing possibilities available to you with Salcombe RIB Club.
+One of our first priorities is an onboard introductory session.
 This briefing will cover all aspects of the RIB’s systems; to include engine checks, electronics, what to expect from handling and manoeuvring a Highfield RIB, and time spent learning about the local cruising area.

 Is there aN Age restriction?

 Yes.
-Members need to be age 21 or over to join Salcombe RIB Club.
+You must be aged 25 or over to charter with Salcombe RIB Club.

 DO I ALWAYS NEED TO BE THE ONE DRIVING THE BOAT?

 No. Anyone with a valid RYA Powerboat Level 2 (or higher) qualification is insured to drive the RIB.
-As the Salcombe RIB Club member, you just need to be on board whilst the other person is driving.
+As the insured skipper, you need to be on board whilst the other person is driving.
 You may not ‘sub-let’ the RIB to others.

 CAN I BRING MY DOG ABOARD?

 Yes you can, although we don’t provide floatation devices for them.
-These are available to purchase from our sister chandlery in Island St.
+These are available to purchase from our sister chandlery, Salcombe Sailing, in Island St.

 Are lifejackets provided?